yhgon/bootcamp_kr/2022/12_KSCSE/readme.md

  - step3. leave message or question.

 # survey
-we will send the gift after launch DLI X Lab and remain the survey [google form](https://forms.gle/aZdH3Rj7CfBLAAWw9)
+we will send the gift after your reply the survey.
+[google form](https://forms.gle/aZdH3Rj7CfBLAAWw9)

 # Day2.
 DLI self paced lab by Dr.Yeji Choi